vladislav-morozov/noisy-extreme/README.md

 2. In random effects meta-analysis, the true treatment effects of an intervention may differ between studies.
 A 95% prediction interval is an interval such that the true treatment effect in a new study falls with probability 95% in it.
 Such intervals provide an important summary of between-study heterogeneity.
 To construct such an interval, one needs to estimate and quantify uncertainty about the 2.5th and 97.5th percentiles of the distribution of study-specific treatment effects.

-The challenges lies in the fact that only noisy estimates of individual heterogeneity are available (firm productivity, study-level treatment effects).
+The challenge lies in the fact that only noisy estimates of individual heterogeneity are available (firm productivity, study-level treatment effects).
 Such estimates are based on limited data like individual time series or small studies.
-Furthermore, the noise in the data and the true values of heterogeneity are often mixed together in a complicated way.
+Furthermore, the estimation noisy and the heterogeneity of interest may have a complex dependence structure.

 ## Results: Tail Equivalence Conditions and Methods for Inference on Extreme Quantiles

-In this paper, I present an approach to conduct inference on extreme quantiles when only noisy estimates are available.
+In this paper, I present an approach for conducting inference on extreme quantiles when only noisy estimates are available.
 I lay out specific conditions under which the noisy data can still give us information about the extreme values we care about.
 Specifically, the tails of the distribution of noisy estimates need to converge to the tails of the distribution of interest in a certain weak pointwise sense.

 I discuss methods to build confidence intervals for extreme quantiles.
 These confidence intervals use self-normalized ratios of order statistics of the estimates.
 Furthermore, I provide hypothesis tests regarding the support of individual heterogeneity.
 To back up these methods, I prove appropriate extreme and intermediate value theorems for noisy data.